Mama, it's not your fault.

 Let me just acknowledge the unprecedented challenges we are facing.

 Let me just love myself.

 Let me just trust that I am enough.
 The rest will fall into place.

 For the mama who needs to remember that she is more than enough.

-We are obsessed with the beautiful oath bracelets from Sontakey that remind us how amazing we are, each and every day.
+Motherly made, these beautiful affirmation bracelets remind us how amazing we are, each and every day.

 Remembering that we are not alone can change everything.
 This is Motherhood is a collection of stories and exercises that represent the breadth of the motherhood experience and show us that we really are all in this together.

 We independently select and share the products we love—and may receive a commission if you choose to buy.
 You've got this.

 - Most parents feel like they're failing during first year of parenthood ... ›

 - To the mama doing SO much she feels like she's failing at ... ›